Pools typically increase home insurance premiums, but not as much as you might think.

 When used correctly, pools are all kinds of fun with essentially no risk.
 But because they’re not always used correctly, they’re viewed as a high risk item.
-If someone is being irresponsible in a pool, or if a kid who shouldn’t be in a pool gains access to one, they can easily drown.
-That means that pools are seen as a dangerous addition to a home.
+In the eyes of insurance companies, pools are a dangerous addition to a home.

 But how does that impact homeowners insurance premiums?
 Does building a pool in your backyard increase the price you have to pay?
-Read on to find out everything you need to know about having a pool with your homeowners insurance policy.
+Here's everything there is to know about pools and homeowners insurance, with a little help from

 How are pools classified on your insurance policy?